Ad Noctum: Chapter 9

 “Nick—”

 “Don’t talk to you?”
 Telford repeated.
 “Don’t talk to you?
-You just purposefully led us straight to an enemy operative—”
+You purposefully led us straight to an enemy operative—”

-“Or next time maybe no one shoots anyone?”
+“Next time maybe no one shoots anyone?”
 Volker suggested.

-Telford pulled in a deep breath.
-Then another.
-“I’m going to go get us off this planet before our ship gets pulled into some kind of tar pit or swarmed by carnivorous wildlife.
-You—do what you want.
+Telford shut his eyes and pulled in a breath.
+“I’m going to get us off this planet before our ship sinks in a tar pit or gets swarmed by radioactive monkeys.
 Don’t bleed to death by yourself, please.
 For Dale’s sake, if not your own?”
+Telford looked at Volker.
+“Stay with him, if you can stand it.”
+Then he turned and left the room.

-He tried to remember who he was.
-Who he had been.
-Who he wanted to be.
 A big part of him wanted to leave Rush to his own devices.
 Go get his cat out of the bulkhead and sit in the dark with the A-corder, asking it questions, getting answers in light.

 But.
-A slightly larger part of him—
+A slightly larger part—

 “Hey man,” he said.
 “You’re, like, covered with blood.”